 Among these choice products tobacco ranks first.
 Oddly enough it is a plant alien to the country.
 A native of South America, it was introduced into Europe in the 16th century.
 But the climate and soil of Turkey have proved so congenial to it that today Turkish tobacco is considered essential in the manufacture of better cigarettes.
-That's why, although the United States is the largest tobacco grower in the world, she is also the greatest purchaser of Turkish tobacco (annual production: 125,000 tons).
+That's why, although the United States is the largest cigarette producer in the world, she is also the greatest purchaser of Turkish tobacco (annual production: 100,000 tons).
 This tobacco is used for blending purposes to lighten the color, to add flavor and aroma, and to increase the combustibility of cigarettes.
-Almost all cigarettes made in the United States of America contain from four to eight percent of Turkish tobacco.
+Almost all cigarettes made in the United States of America contains from four to eight percent of Turkish tobacco.

 From her sale of tobacco to the United States Turkey annually earns some thirty million dollars.
-Tobacco exports brought in \$86 million in 1954.
+Tobacco ranks first among Turkish exports.

-Raisins, figs, and filberts are other major agricultural products of Turkey.
+Raisins, figs, and filberts are the next three most important agricultural products of Turkey.
 These are well known in international markets for their fine quality.